 The Group operates through a number of subsidiaries in England and the Channel Islands, all of which are tax resident in the UK.
+This includes subsidiaries that previously formed part of the Charter Court Financial Services Group, since the combination of the two groups on 4 October 2019.
 The only non-UK tax resident subsidiary is OSB India Private Ltd (‘OSBI’), which is incorporated in India and provides back office processing support.
 OSBI earns a management fee for this service under an arms’ length transfer pricing arrangement.

 OSB's approach to risk management ensures effective identification, assessment and management of risk and is aligned fully to the Group’s strategy and its vision to be a leading specialist lender within its chosen markets.
 Effective risk management has generated shareholder value through the optimisation of the risk-reward profile which is framed within the wider strategy and risk appetite context.

 The Group has an established Strategic Risk Management Framework (‘SRMF’) which is subject to periodic review and approval by the Board and its committees.
 The modular construct of the SRMF, further details of which can be found in the 2019 Annual Report and Accounts on pages 52 to 56, makes it a dynamic, versatile and enduring framework.
 The integrated nature of the SRMF provides for improved Board oversight, engagement, and monitoring of the Bank's risk profile.